Moving your Funds and inheritance from South Africa to New Zealand using Currency Partners

 Emigration allowances are currently set at R10 million per individual and R20 million per family unit.
 Please contact their specialist team for assistance with special approval applications to transfer assets in excess of these foreign capital allowance limits abroad and for advice regarding the formal emigration process.

-Currency Partners will navigate the red tape for you, while their Personal FX Dealers are equipped to monitor exchange rates, manage currency fluctuations and assist you in timing your transfer so that you not only benefit personally, but financially too.
+Currency Partners will navigate the red tape for you, while their Personal Dealers are equipped to monitor exchange rates, manage currency fluctuations and assist you in timing your transfer so that you not only benefit personally, but financially too.

-They typically save their clients between 1% and 3% on the retail exchange rates from their bank, which translates into typical potential savings of between R10,000 – R30,000 per R1 million transferred (or currency equivalent).
+They typically save their clients between 1% and 3% on the retail exchange rates from your bank, which translates into typical potential savings of between R10,000 – R30,000 per R1 million transferred (or currency equivalent).

 If you would like to be referred to one email me on info@lekkerlifenewzealand.co.nz